 - (a) The paternity of a child born out of wedlock may be established by civil action at any time prior to such child's eighteenth birthday.
 A certified copy of a certificate of birth of the child shall be attached to the complaint.
-Such establishment of paternity shall not have the effect of legitimation. - (b) Proof of paternity pursuant to this section shall be beyond a reasonable doubtclear and convincing evidence. - (c) No such action shall be commenced nor judgment entered after the death of the putative father. - (d) If the action to establish paternity is brought more than three years after birth of a child, paternity shall not be established in a contested case without evidence from a blood grouping test, or evidence that the putative father has declined an opportunity for such testing. test." - Sec.
-4. This act is effective upon ratification and Section 2 applies to civil paternity actions filed on or after that date.
+Such establishment of paternity shall not have the effect of legitimation. - (b) Proof of paternity pursuant to this section shall be beyond a reasonable doubt. by clear, cogent, and convincing evidence. - (c) No such action shall be commenced nor judgment entered after the death of the putative father. - (d) If the action to establish paternity is brought more than three years after birth of a child, paternity shall not be established in a contested case without evidence from a